twillis209/zinb_analysis/notes.md

 Datasets (from Methods section):

 * V1 data set:
 	* Tasic et al.
 	* Available in `scRNAseq` package
 	* The 'Allen' data set is a subset of the Tasic data.
 From the package manual: '`ReprocessedAllenData()` provides 379 cells from the mouse visual cortex, which is a subset of the data from Tasic et al. (2016).'
+	* Plate-based: sorted by FACS into a 96-well plate and amplified using the SMARTer kit
 * S1/CA1 data set:
 	* Zeisel et al.
 	* Downloaded.
+	* Fluidigm C1 microfluidics cell capture platform
 * mESC data set:
 	* Kolodziejczyk et al.
 	* Downloaded.
 	* May now be in `scRNAseq`
-		* Identifying developmental trajectories of OE cells
-		* Figure 3
-		* Clustering of PBMCs
-		* Figure 3
+	* Fluidigm C1 microfluidics cell capture platform
 * OE data set:
 	* Fletcher et al.
 	* Downloaded
+	* Identifying developmental trajectories of OE cells
+	* Figure 3
+	* FACS then Fluidigm C1 microfluidics cell capture platform
 * PBMC data set:
 	* Zheng et al.
 	* Downloaded.
+	* Clustering of PBMCs
+	* Figure 3
+	* Droplet-based 10x Genomics platform
+* Glioblastoma data set:
+	* Patel et al.
+	* SMART-Seq
 * Impact of normalization methods
 	* All four data sets
 	* Figure 4
 * Accounting for batch effects
-		* mESC and glioblastome data sets
+	* mESC and glioblastoma data sets
 	* Figure 5
 * Goodness-of-fit of the ZINB-WaVE model
 	* All four data sets
 * ZINB-WaVE estimators are asymptotically unbiased and robust
 	* Simulated data
 * ZINB-WaVE is more accurate than state-of-the-art methods
 	* Simulated data:
 		* ZINB model
 		* Lun and Marioni model (`cputime.R`)

 R files in this repo: